NMCuonG08/Second-Report-ITProject/README.md

 These cosine similarity values indicate that the embedding models have effectively identified the correlation between the query and the content of the documents, enabling the provision of useful and relevant information to users.
 The use of Vietnamese does not diminish the quality of the content; rather, it helps preserve the meaning and context of the terms in the field of AI.

+## :rocket:  Model: `Qwen2` is a new series of large language models from Alibaba